Partitioning the Sums of Squares (3 of 7)

 Sum of Squares Between Groups

-where ni is the sample size of the ith group and Mi is the mean of the ith group, and GM is the mean of all scores in all groups.
+is the mean of the ith group, and GM is the mean of all scores in all